Neural Distributed Source Coding: Training Details

 \subsection{NDIC Training Details}

 For the CelebA-HQ compression experiment, we trained NDIC \cite{NDIC} using the official code released by the authors.
 We used the ``Balle18'' \cite{balle2018variational} backbone and trained the model for 10 epochs ($\approx$ 300K examples).
-For evaluation, we used the model checkpoint with the best validation set performance.
-While \citet{NDIC} report training with a batch size of 1 for 500K steps, we chose to use a batch size of 20.
+We used the model checkpoint with the best validation set performance for evaluation.
+While \cite{NDIC} report training with a batch size of 1 for 500K steps, we chose to use a batch size of 20.
 This was done for several reasons.
-First, using a batch size of 1 is very inefficient as we do not benefit from parallelism of GPU.
+First, using a batch size of 1 is very inefficient as we do not benefit from GPU parallelism.
 It also leads to high variance in the gradient, often leading to slower convergence.
 In our training, the loss plateaued well before reaching 300K total examples.
-We also used MSE instead of MS-SSIM as the objective, since our models were also trained using MSE loss.
-This ensures a fair comparison in both training as well as evaluation, as we report PSNR (which is equivalent to MSE).
-The rest of the model hyperparameters were not modified.